among/fusus/fusus/docs/about/tech.md

 ![realspace](../images/realspace.png)

-Sometimes we encounter a very big space, namely in *hemistic* verse lines, which consist of wo parts, each centered on the left/right half of the page.
+Sometimes we encounter a very big space, namely in *hemistic* verse lines, which consist of two parts, each centred on the left/right half of the page.

 ![hemistica](../images/hemistica.png)

-Such spaces we convert into em-spaces (unicode x2003), which are translated to columns later on.
+Such spaces we convert into `em`-spaces (unicode `x2003`), which are translated to columns later on.

 ![hemisticb](../images/hemisticb.png)